Waitara Branch: Waitara Station

 Waitara's original Class 5 station building was located on the north side of the tracks (close to where the good shed was eventually located).
 The replacement Class 4 station building was located on the south (town) side of the yard when it was built in 1893, after lobbying from the Raleigh Town Board for the station to be in a more convenient location.
 This change of location created a situation where the passenger station was located on a loop in the goods yard, rather than the main line as is more usual.

-The station complex was upgraded again at the end is 1911 with a full repaint and the addition of a veranda to the station building.
+The station complex was upgraded again at the end of 1911 with a full repaint and the addition of a veranda to the station building.

 Sentry Hill Junction

 The railway junction at Sentry Hill was built facing Waitara rather than New Plymouth.
-Initially this made sense as Waitara was the major port for the region, but this decision required that all trains from New Plymouth to destinations south were required to stop and have the locomotive swap ends of the train to continue their journey.
+Initially, this made sense as Waitara was the major port for the region, but this decision required that all trains from New Plymouth to destinations south were required to stop and have the locomotive swap ends of the train to continue their journey.
 This operation became an increasing bottleneck in the system, especially after 1886 when through services began between Wellington and the new deep water port at the New Plymouth Breakwater.
-A proposed "loop line" bypassing Sentry Hill station and allowing direct running of trains was eventually approved and opened in 1892, creating a triangle junction arrangement and avoided the need to remarshal through trains between New Plymouth and points south.
+A proposed "loop line" bypassing Sentry Hill station and allowing the direct running of trains was eventually approved and opened in 1892, creating a triangle junction arrangement and avoiding the need to remarshal through trains between New Plymouth and points south.

-With this solution came a new issue however, as it caused direct trains to bypass the old Sentry Hill station site which was now located on the branch line instead of the main line.
+With this solution came a new issue, however, as it caused direct trains to bypass the old Sentry Hill station site which was now located on the branch line instead of the main line.
 For a time, trains needing to stop at the station would reverse into or out of the station yard before continuing their journey, but this wasn't a satisfactory solution.

 To fix this problem, in 1894 a new Sentry Hill passenger station was opened located roughly 49 chains south of the old station and just past the junction points for the new loop line.
 The old Sentry Hill station was closed and passenger facilities removed (though the yard and goods shed remained at the old location pending completion of the new station site).

 The new Sentry Hill station location was not entirely satisfactory.
 There were complaints about poor access to the new platform, and the station location was located on a grade that was less than desirable from an operational perspective.
 In 1903 a new passenger shelter was even constructed at the old Sentry Hill station site after petitions from the local community and was served by branch line trains, despite the new station still being in operation a short distance away on the mainline.